paeulaa/paeulaa.github.io/sample_page-2.md

 ***

 ### Frontend Development Highlights
-As part of the development team, my contributions included:

 - Integrating 5,000+ BioEntity nodes into the graph
 - Tuning node appearance and setting CM4AI as the default highlighted category
 - Implementing publication count and author begin year filters to support dynamic filtering by experience and publication volume